 We found 7 dermatologists who accept Medicare near New Bern, NC.

-Dr. James Polo is a mohs skin cancer surgeon in New Bern, NC physician who specializes in MOHS-micrographic surgery.
-His average rating from his patients is 4.0 stars out of 5.
-He accepts Medicare insurance.
-Dr. Polo attended medical school at Uniformed Services University of the Health Sciences, F. Edward Hébert School of Medicine.
+Dr. James Polo is a mohs skin cancer surgeon in New Bern, NC.
+He attended medical school at Uniformed Services University of the Health Sciences, F. Edward Hébert School of Medicine.
 Patient reviews placed him at an average of 4.0 stars out of 5.
 Dr. Polo takes Medicare insurance.

-Dr. Christopher Mizelle, who practices in New Bern, NC, is a medical specialist in dermatology (skin disorders) specialist.
-Dr. Murphy is an in-network provider for Medicare insurance.
+Dr. Christopher Mizelle, who practices in New Bern, NC, is a medical specialist in dermatology (skin disorders).
+He is an in-network provider for Medicare insurance.
 He attended medical school at the University of North Carolina at Chapel Hill School of Medicine.

 Conditions / Treatments

 Years Since Graduation